Linear Programming in Excel using Solver

 Problem: A manufacturer wants to alter this production model of the current product.
 He has two kinds of products, “Product 1” & “Product 2”.
 For Product 1 requires three raw materials, Raw Material 1 20 Kg, Raw Material 2 30 Kg, and Raw Material 3 5 Kg.
 Similarly, for Product 2, it requires three raw materials, Raw Material 1 10 Kg, Raw Material 2 25 Kg, and Raw Material 3 10 Kg.

 Manufactures require a minimum of Raw Material 1 550 Kg, Raw Material 2 800 Kg, and Raw Material 3 250 Kg.
 If Product 1 costs Rs.
-30 per unit and Product 2 costs 35 per unit, how many units of each product should the manufacturer blend to meet the minimum raw material requirements at a low cost as possible and what is the cost?
+30 per unit and Product 2 costs 35 per unit, how many units of each product should the manufacturer blend meet the minimum raw material requirements at a low cost as possible, and what is the cost?

 Now enter all this information into an excel spreadsheet in the below format.